Nonlinear Sparse Bayesian Learning Methods with Application to Massive MIMO Channel Estimation with Hardware Impairments: Introduction

 Part of this work was presented in our conference paper \cite{arjas2025enhanced}, which proposed enhanced SBL methods for channel estimation assuming ideal (i.e., linear and distortion-free) receiver hardware.

 \textbf{\textit{Outline.}} The rest of the paper is organized as follows.
 Section~\ref{sec:sys_model} introduces the system model with hardware impairments.
 Sections~\ref{sec:gp} and~\ref{sec:estimation} present the proposed nonlinear estimation framework: first, Section~\ref{sec:gp} models the hardware impairments using GPs; then, Section~\ref{sec:estimation} develops two sparse channel estimation methods that are embedded into the GP-based framework.
 Section~\ref{sec:implementation} discusses the computational complexity and implementation aspects, whereas Section~\ref{sec:special_cases} presents extensions to hybrid analog-digital beamforming and 1-bit ADCs.
-Finally, section~\ref{sec:num} presents extensive numerical results and concludes the paper.
+Finally, section~\ref{sec:num} presents extensive numerical results, and Section~\ref{sec:concl} concludes the paper.

 \textbf{\textit{Notation.}} Transpose, Hermitian transpose, and complex conjugate are denoted by $(\cdot)^\Trans$, $(\cdot)^\Herm$, and $(\cdot)^*$, respectively.
 Vectors and matrices are expressed by bold lowercase and uppercase letters, respectively.
 The $j$th element of a vector $\x$ without subscripts is denoted by $x_j$; if the vector has a subscript as $\x_\textrm{s}$, the element is expressed by $[\x_\textrm{s}]_j$.
 The $(j,l)$th element a matrix $\X$ without subscripts is denoted by $X_{jl}$; if the matrix has a subscript as $\X_\textrm{s}$, the element is expressed by $[\X_\textrm{s}]_{jl}$.
 The $j$th row of a matrix $\X$ is denoted by $\X_{j:}$, and the elements $j$ through $l$ of a vector $\x$ by $\x_{j:l}$.
 Diagonal and block-diagonal matrices are defined using $\Diag (\cdot)$ and $\blkdiag (\cdot)$, respectively.
-The element-wise product is expressed by $\odot$ and the sign function by $\sgn(\cdot)$.
+The elementwise (Hadamard) and Kronecker products are expressed by $\odot$ and $\otimes$, respectively.
+The sign function is denoted by $\sgn(\cdot)$.
 Proportionality is indicated by $\propto$.
 The circularly symmetric complex Gaussian distribution with mean $\m$ and covariance matrix $\C$ is denoted by $\mathcal{CN}(\m, \C)$, whereas the inverse-gamma distribution with shape $\gamma$ and scale $\beta$ is denoted by $\mathcal{IG}(\gamma, \beta)$.
 The probability density function of a random variable $x$ given another random variable $y$ is denoted by $p(x|y)$.
 Lastly, the imaginary unit is indicated by~$i$.